-Detroit commercial inspections.
+We have inspected several hundred Detroit area flat roofs over the past 26 years.
 Flat roofs on commercial buildings in the Detroit area can be problematic and expensive.
 A good inspection can save a buyer tens and even hundreds of thousands of dollars on the roof and water damage.
-We inspect flat commercial roofs as well as train others to do it.
+We inspect flat commercial roofs as well as train others to do it through our inspection school. https://globalinspectionschool.com/

 Contact: Matt Fletcher 313-510-0284